breidbart/kinsa-environment/readme.md

     (host) $ mkdir ~/webapp && cd $_

 When you're all done, this directory will match up with `/vagrant/` in the virtual environment.
-VirtualBox keeps the two directories in sync so changes to one will be made in the other.
+Vagrant keeps the two directories in sync so changes to one will be made in the other.

 Clone this repo.